 1. Online Auctions

 Online auctions are dominated by eBay; however, other options also exist.
 Using online auctions to sell items is valuable because it allows the buyer to set the price through bids, so there’s very little research required to price certain items.

 All it takes is a quick search on an auction site to see the prices of comparable items to figure out a price and get an item sold.
 There’s no human interaction with this method either, which may be preferable for certain sellers.

 2. Consignment Stores

-Taking items like clothing, antiques, or toys to consignment stores is a terrific idea because it's like having your own store without having to go to the trouble of opening your own establishment.
+Taking items like clothing, antiques, or toys to consignment stores is a terrific idea because it’s like having your own store without having to go through the trouble of opening your own establishment.

 3. Yard and Garage Sales